 - 5. Slowly move the master controller until the motor starts to rotate.
 Check motor rotation.
 If incorrect, remove power and interchange the motor field leads F1 and F2 on ATB terminal board. - 6.
 Run the drive from the external speed reference up to top speed.
-Adjust MAX SPEED on MCC as may be required to set the maximum armature voltage.
+Adjust MAX SPEED as may be required to set the maximum armature voltage.

-If field programming is used adjust MFH on the hoist card for the no-load hoisting speed and MFL on the hoist card for the no-load lowering speed.
-The value of test point FC (field current) on the MCC at the top no-load speeds should be recorded for future reference.
+If field programming is used, adjust MFH on the hoist card for the no-load hoisting speed, and MFL, also on the hoist card, for the no-load lowering speed.
+The value of FC at the top no-load speeds should be recorded for future reference.
 DO NOT OVERSPEED.

-7. Close and secure the doors of the power unit.
+7. Close and secure the doors of the power unit

-BEFORE LIFTING A LOAD, THE BRAKE LININGS SHOULD BE "WORN IN" SUFFICIENTLY PER THE MANUFACTURER'S INSTRUCTIONS.
+BEFORE LIFTING A LOAD, THE BRAKE LININGS SHOULD BE "WORN IN" SUFFICIENTLY PER THE MANUFACTURER'S INSTRUCTIONS